Ladun/AMP_pytorch/README.md

 In this project, we implement the reinforcement learning algorithm ourselves, and we use Unity solely for the environment.

+**This python code can be used in [Unity ML-agent examples](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Learning-Environment-Examples.md)**.
+You can use it instead of `mlagents-learn`.

 # Prepare data

 In this project, we use the [DeepMimic](https://github.com/xbpeng/DeepMimic) data for training AMP